avalucianelson/4x4_TicTacToe_AI/README.md

 # 4x4 Tic-Tac-Toe AI 👾

 ## Overview 🎮
 This Tic-Tac-Toe AI project showcases an artificial intelligence implementation using the minimax algorithm with alpha-beta pruning to challenge human players in Tic-Tac-Toe!
-The project features a Python-based graphical user interface (GUI) for interactive gameplay, offering both an educational insight into AI algorithms and a fun, engaging user experience.
+The project features a Python-based graphical user interface (GUI) for interactive gameplay.

 ## Features ✨
 - **Interactive GUI**: Play against an AI directly through a user-friendly graphical interface.
 - **Intelligent AI**: Utilizes the minimax algorithm with alpha-beta pruning for efficient and challenging gameplay.
 - **Real-Time Feedback**: Displays the game state dynamically and updates after each move, showing both player and AI moves.
 - **Game Over Detection**: Detects game over conditions (win, lose, or draw) and displays the result accordingly.
-- **Graphing Nodes evaluated**: After you play, you can generate a graph showing the number of nodes the AI evaluated at each move, both with and without alpha beta pruning.
+- **Graphing Nodes Evaluated**: After you play, you can generate a graph showing the number of nodes the AI evaluated at each move, both with and without alpha beta pruning.
 This demonstrates the huge difference in efficiency.
 Make sure to note that the graph generated is log scale!

 ## Prerequisites 🔧
 To run this application, you need: